ChristianSchoener/deepire3.1/README.md

 Modeling positive rated vectors as non-zero vectors, negative rated clauses as the zero vector; therefore removing biases from layers, making activation into tanh, and turning concatenation into component-wise product or convolution.

-Thereby, it suffices to keep the positive "cone" leading to proofs, and attach 1 layer of negative boundary, but not add so much negative that the selected values show up (since zero vectors will stay vectors by construction of the neural network).
-This yields just about 300,000 nodes instead of ~10,000,000 and can be trained very quickly.
+Thereby, it suffices to keep the positive "cone" leading to proofs, and attach 1 layer of negative boundary, but not add so much negative that the selected values show up (since zero vectors will stay zero vectors by construction of the neural network).
+This yields just about ~350,000 nodes instead of ~10,000,000 and can be trained very quickly.

 It is unclear to me, which approach models "unseen" situations better.
 This new approach has the benefit, that negative stays negative, and cannot be turned positive by some circumstances.